Gluten-Free Meatballs

 Published

 Meatballs are always a hit in my house, and this gluten-free version has become one of our go-to dinners.
-They’re tender, juicy, and full of Italian flavor, thanks to garlic, herbs, and Parmesan.
+They’re tender, juicy, and full of Italian flavor, thanks to the garlic and herbs.
 I bake them instead of frying to keep things easy, and using gluten-free breadcrumbs makes the whole recipe quick and stress-free.
 Best of all, they’re ready in just 30 minutes—perfect for a busy weeknight.

 “These were excellent.
 Great flavor, even my non-gluten free family loved them.”